-Free eclipse glasses: where to find them before August 12, 2026
+Free eclipse glasses: the record of August 12, 2026

 1. France: a large-scale national initiative